customer journey map template on a Miro board

 And finally, add solutions.
 Once you and your team have identified the pain points, brainstorm and implement solutions to improve your user experience.

-FAQ about the Customer Journey Map template
+FAQ about the Customer Journey Mapping template

 How do I use a customer journey map template?